Hand Surgery

 What is Trigger Finger (Tenolysis)?

 Trigger finger, also known as stenosing tenosynovitis, is a condition that causes pain, stiffness, and a sensation of locking or catching when you bend and straighten your finger.
 It occurs when the tendon sheath becomes inflamed and narrows, restricting the tendon's movement.
-Dr Maresky specializes in minimally invasive trigger finger release surgery, providing quick relief and excellent functional outcomes.
+Dr Maresky assesses each case individually and discusses conservative and surgical options where appropriate.

 How Much Does It Cost?